-- 7.1 Awards Provided: At the awards ceremony following the second preliminary round, awards will be given for the Best Brief, with honorable mention of the other top five briefs, and Best Oralist from the preliminary rounds, with honorable mention of the other top five oralists. - 7.2 Eligibility for Oralist Award: An advocate must argue both preliminary rounds to be eligible to rank as a top oralist.
+- 7.1 Awards Provided: At the awards ceremony following the second preliminary round, awards will be given for the top three Petitioner Briefs, the top three Respondent Briefs, and the top five Oralists from the preliminary rounds, and the teams advancing to the Elimination Rounds will be announced. - 7.2 Eligibility for Oralist Award: An advocate must argue both preliminary rounds to be eligible for an oralist award.